United States foreign policy toward the People's Republic of China: Cold War era

+After their defeat in the Chinese Civil War, parts of the Nationalist army retreated south and crossed the border into Burma.
+The United States supported these Nationalist forces because the United States hoped they would harass the People's Republic of China from the southwest, thereby diverting Chinese resources from the Korean War.
+The Burmese government protested and international pressure increased.
+Beginning in 1953, several rounds of withdrawals of the Nationalist forces and their families were carried out.
+In 1960, joint military action by China and Burma expelled the remaining Nationalist forces from Burma, although some went on to settle in the Burma-Thailand borderlands.

 During the Cold War the United States tried to prevent the domino theory of the spread of communism and thwart communist countries including the People's Republic of China.
 Washington assumed that Communist North Vietnam would be a puppet state of China.
 However those two later went to war.